-A re-examination is when a person's driving skills must be reevaluated based on one or more factors, including the driver's physical or mental condition, or driving record.
-A re-examination may be recommended by a family member, physician, or public safety officer.
-Other times, information in a license renewal application, on a driving record or on a disabled parking placard application may prompt a re-examination.
+A re-examination is when a person's driving skills must be reevaluated based on one or more factors, including the driver's physical or mental condition or driving record.
+A family member, physician, or public safety officer may recommend a re-examination.
+Other times, information in a license renewal application, driving record, or disabled parking placard application may prompt a re-examination.

 The re-examination involves the evaluation of an individual by a DMV examiner.
 It consists of a vision test and a driving test.
 A written test may be required depending on specific circumstances.
-To prepare for the test you may wish to enroll in a driving school to brush up on your skills.
-Following the re-examination, the examiner will decide whether any action should be taken regarding your driving privilege, such as restrictions, suspension or revocation.
+To prepare for the test, you may wish to enroll in a driving school to improve your skills.
+Following the re-examination, the examiner will decide whether any action should be taken regarding your driving privileges, such as restrictions, suspension, or revocation.

 How to Request a Driver Re-Examination

-If appropriate evaluations and recommendations have been made and the driver continues to refuse handing over the keys, you may make a request to the DMV asking for a re-examination of the driver.
-You may send a written request or use our DMV Contact Form.
-Your request must include:
+If appropriate evaluations and recommendations have been made and the driver continues to refuse to hand over the keys, a request may be sent to the DMV asking for a re-examination of the driver.
+Written requests may be submitted by mail (mailing address) or email us using our DMV Contact Form.

 - Driver's name

 - Driver's date of birth (if not known, indicate the driver's approximate age)